victor-iyi/.dotfiles/README.md

 - [ ] Learn how to use [`defaults`] to record and restore Sytem Preferences and other macOS configurations.
 - [ ] Organize these growing steps into multiple script files.
-- [ ] Automate symlinking and run script files with a bootstraping tool like [Dotbot].
+- [ ] Automate symlinking and run script files with a bootstraping tool like [dotbot].
 - [ ] Revisit the list in [`.zshrc`] to customize the shell.
 - [ ] Make a checklist of steps to decommission your computer before wiping your hard drive.